aws-quickstart/terraform-hashicorp-cts-alb_listener-nia/README.md

 ## Usage

-The module primarily uses Consul Terraform Sync user metadata to build listener rule conditions to the Consul ingress gateway target group.
+The module primarily uses Consul-Terraform-Sync user metadata to build the listener rule conditions to the Consul ingress gateway target group.

-You can use this module in Consul Terraform Sync with a service configuration for the Consul ingress gateway, any of its services for routing, and a task definition.
+You can use this module in Consul-Terraform-Sync with a service configuration for the Consul ingress gateway, any of its services for routing, and a task definition.